EmberMotion Privacy Policy

 Information you give us during your assessment

-When you do a movement assessment in the app, we ask you a series of questions about your training, your body, and your history.
-This includes:
+When you set up a movement assessment in the app, we have a short, voice-driven conversation with you about your training.
+This covers things like:

-- Demographics — age, sex, height (exact), weight, primary sport, handedness.
+- Training profile — age, sex, height, weight, primary sport, and handedness.

 Information we generate from your assessment